From Types to Traits

 By far the most prominent of these pseudoscientific approaches to personality was (and still is) astrology, which holds that the sun, moon, planets, and stars somehow influence. events on earth.
 The theory has its origins in the ancient idea that events in the heavens -- eclipses, conjunctions of stars, and the like -- were omens of things to come.
 This interest in astral omens has been traced back almost 4000 years. to the First Dynasty of the kingdom of Babylon.
 Astrology per se appears to have begun in the 3rd century B.C., when religious authorities began using the planets to predict events in an individual's life.
 The various planets, and signs of the Zodiac, were thought to be associated with various attributes.
 The astrologer prepared a horoscope, or map of the heavens at the moment of an individual's birth (or, sometimes, his or her conception), and predicted on the basis of the relative positions of the heavenly bodies what characteristics the person would possess.
 Of course, because these relative positions varied constantly, somewhat different predictions could be derived for each individual.
 To the extent that two individuals were born at the same time and in the same place, then, they would be similar in personality.

-complicated system was considerably simplified so that these
+system was considerably simplified so that these predictions

-predictions were based on the zodiacal signs themselves.
+were based on the zodiacal signs themselves.
+Each sign was

-Each sign was associated with a different portion of the
+associated with a different portion of the calendar year,

-calendar year, and individuals born during that interval
+and individuals born during that interval were held to

 - Aries is essentially a sign of beginnings, of boundless creativity and pure energy.
 Arians ... must be up and doing for the sheer joy of it, especially if the activity involves adventure, the exploration of unknown territory, and even danger.
 The rulership of Mars bestows strength and courage, and a strong desire nature, which means both sexual desire and the drive to conquer and possess material things, power, and fame.
 The incredible Aries energy in initiating new projects is a blend of the enthusiasm and self-confidence of fire and the outgoing activity of cardinality.
 The polar opposite of indecisive Libra, Arians seldom have time to look before they leap; they simply rush forward headlong, for it is their business to lead and inspire.